Together TV: 2025

 As of 2025, Together TV can be found on Freeview channel 83, Sky channel 170, Virgin channel 136 and on channel 162 on Freesat.
 The time-shifted channel is still broadcasting as a hybrid channel on Freeview channel 90, though the streaming channel Together TV IP has moved to Freeview 270.
 The channel has picked up programmes such as The Great House Giveaway, Bill Bailey's Australian Adventure and Beautiful British Rivers with Richard Hammond from Channel 4, The Hairy Bikers' Comfort Food and Garden Rescue from BBC One and has acquired a number of 1960s and 70s British films such as The Stick Up, Futtocks End, What's Good for the Goose, Permissive and Mary Millington's Confessions from the David Galaxy Affair with many of them showing in a late night slot.

+The broadcast channel reached 4.4 million viewers in Q1 2025.
+Independent research found 89% of viewers reported taking some new action in their lives in the previous three months as a result of watching the channel, and measures of viewer wellbeing, sense of belonging, and social action all increased year-on-year.
+The channel also partnered with the prison TV service WayOut TV, reaching inmates in 85 of the UK's 142 prisons.

+Ammar Mirza CBE and Sinead Rocks joined the board of trustees.
+The society's finances returned to a modest year-end surplus after two years of losses following the loss of full-time Freeview carriage.